gaelfoppolo/gaelfoppolo.com/_posts/2017-12-04-lets-try-hadoop-on-aws.md

 Let’s take a look at what we are going to do in details:

 * setup & config instances on AWS
 * setup & config a Hadoop cluster on these instances
 * try our Hadoop cluster

-Let’s get started! ✌️
+{% warning %}
+The AWS website may have changed since I wrote this guide.
+It may differ from the reality.
+{% endwarning %}

 # Setup AWS instance

-We are going to create an EC2 instance using the latest Ubuntu Server as OS.
+We are going to create an EC2 instance using the latest Ubuntu Server (at the time) as OS.

 After logging on AWS, go to *AWS Console*, choose the *EC2* service.
 On the EC2 Dashboard, click on **Launch Instance**.
 You can check *Free tier only* if you like (no cost, as promised).
 In the list select the latest Ubuntu Server.
 Currently, it’s 16.04 LTS.